gssab3/gssab3/README.md

 🌱 Over time, I began to appreciate the design of each application more and more and my university projects represent my growth.
 The statistics regarding my commits in the repositories I have worked on show what my forte really is, namely business logic, distributed system design and database modelling.

-🔭 My aim is not just to design, but to make every project I am part of a **secure** project
+🔭 My aim is not just to design, but to make every project I am part of a **secure** project.

 <table>